Hotmoka/hotmoka/tutorial/Takamaka.md

 Run again the `io.takamaka.family.Main` class.

 > We can use the `io.takamaka.code.lang.Storage` class and we can run the resulting compiled code
-> since that class is inside `io-takamaka-code-1.0.0.jar`, which has been included, in blockchain, in the
+> since that class is inside `io-takamaka-code-1.0.0.jar`, that has been included in the
 > class path as a dependency of `family-0.0.1-SNAPSHOT.jar`.

 This time, the execution should